SonarSource/sonarqube/server/sonar-docs/src/pages/setup/upgrading.md

 ### Upgrading from the ZIP file

 1. Download and unzip the SonarQube distribution of your edition in a fresh directory, let's say `$NEW_SONARQUBE_HOME`
-2. Manually install the non-default plugins that are compatible with your version of SonarQube.
+2. Manually install additional plugins that are compatible with your version of SonarQube.
 Use the [Compatibility Matrix](https://docs.sonarqube.org/display/PLUG/Plugin+Version+Matrix) to ensure that the versions you install are compatible with your server version.
-Note that the most recent versions of all SonarSource code analyzers available in your edition are installed by default.
 Simply copying plugins from the old server to the new is not recommended; incompatible or duplicate plugins could cause startup errors.
+Analysis of all languages provided by your edition is available by default without plugins.
 3. Update the contents of `sonar.properties` and `wrapper.conf` files (in `$NEW_SONARQUBE_HOME/conf`) with the settings of the related files in the `$OLD_SONARQUBE_HOME/conf` directory (web server URL, database, ldap settings, etc.).
 Do not copy-paste the old files.
 If you are using the Oracle DB, copy its JDBC driver into `$NEW_SONARQUBE_HOME/extensions/jdbc-driver/oracle`
 4. Stop your old SonarQube Server